Our Distinctives Download our Distinctives.

 While it is the responsibility of every elder to shepherd the flock, we recognize that people can only receive adequate nurture if there are many people within the body offering pastoral care to one another.
 God calls each of us to minister the “one anothers” within the church family.
 In order to both give and receive personal care, we exhort our members to actively assimilate into the church through faithful attendance, small groups, classes, serving in ministry, and other body-life opportunities.

 Building strong Christian families is a priority at SCBC.
 We believe in the sanctity of marriage, and that God hates divorce.
 We believe that parents are responsible for the consistent training, discipline, and protection of their children.
 Our programs may assist, but never replace, parents as the primary disciplers of their children.

 For further information, see our Divorce and Remarriage Policy.

 Our Position on the Roles of Men and Women

 The Scriptures teach that men and women are equally created in God’s image, and in relation to salvation and spiritual position in Christ, both genders are equal.
 Although equal, men and women have distinct roles in the home and church as designed by God.
 In the home the man is to provide loving headship and servant leadership.
 He is responsible to love, nurture, and protect his wife and children, as well as provide for the physical needs of his household.
-Out of devotion to the Lord and commitment to her home, the wife’s priority is to be her husband and children (if applicable) and not putting other interests ahead of them.
+Out of devotion to the Lord and commitment to her home, the wife’s priority is for her husband and children (if applicable) and not putting other interests ahead of them.
 As her husband’s gracious helper, she is called to be subject to his leadership just as the church submits to Christ.
 Couples enjoy blessed harmony when they follow these biblically established roles.
 In the church, men and women are to use their spiritual gifts in ministering to the body according to biblical design.
 One notable limitation is that women are not to teach men or have authority over men in the church.